We went to Thoroughbred Food and Drink on a Tuesday night, which happens to be their famous Chicken & Crazy Cheap Champaigne Night!

 Upstairs there are more normal dining area, which was closed when we went due to some event.
 And there’s also a Chef’s Table where you are seated next to the kitchen so you can see the staff and kitchen operations in their form.
 You will also get to see Chef Ariel Coplan if you are seated there.

-One thing I love about their food is it is carefully crafted such that it’s about the entire dish, and not just a specific part of the dish e.g. the meat only, or the chickpeas only… It’s the mix of it all together!
+One thing I love about food at Thoroughbred is it is thorough… get it?
+It is carefully crafted such that it’s about the entire dish, not just a specific part of the dish e.g. the meat only, or the chickpeas only.
+It’s the mix of it all together!

 NV Brut Cava | 5 Glass / 25 Bottle

 – Since it is Crazy Cheap Champaigne Night, we are obviously getting champagne!
 Their selection of champagne is made to pair with their Buttermilk Fried Chicken.
 So if you are going on Tuesdays, it is best to get this combination!